triminhvi/Nightlife_Coordination_App/README.md

 # Nightlife Coordination App

 ## Project Overview
-This application is a full stack JavaScript nightlife coordination app that let the users view all bars in their area.
+This application is a full stack JavaScript nightlife coordination app that lets the users view all bars in their area.
 The users can reserve a place and keep track if their friends are going to the same places.
-The application also ultilize the authenication by using PassportJS(Local & Facebook Strategy).
+The application also ultilizes the authenication by using PassportJS(Local & Facebook Strategy).

 The logic of the appication is described below: